Saturday, April 28, 2007

 ***Honorary Mention: Spike Lee is mentioned here due to his inclusion of two characters in his mainstream film Get On The Bus that were Afro American gay lovers.
 Lee is perhaps the first black heterosexual director/writer to portray black gay men without parody.
 These two characters were written as multi-dimensional and self-confident men who just happened to be gay.

-With some irony because of artistic and perhaps sexual temperament, a number of gay screenwriters and directors of African descent continue to solidify stereotypical portrayals of African diasporal men as incapable of finding one another sexually, intellectually, and spiritually viable as a partners.
+With some irony because of artistic and perhaps sexual temperament, a number of gay screenwriters and directors of African descent continue to solidify stereotypical portrayals of African Diaspora men as incapable of finding one another sexually, intellectually, and spiritually viable as a partners.

 Special Mention #2: Strange Fruit by Kyle Schickner is a half black cast film by a white director.
 The reason the film is being mentioned here is because Schickner had difficulty with the distributors who took issue with the black on black story not involving a white romantic co-lead.
 Though commendable, Schickner does not entirely avoid white gay gaze.

 Special Mention#4: Together Brothers (1974).
 Together Brothers came into being and was part of genre commonly referred to as "blaxploitation cinema."
-Stereotyped as "bad guys," the film feature two offbeat, eccentric gay characters who are "married."
+Stereotyped as "bad guys," the film features two offbeat, eccentric gay characters who are "married."
 One of the two men is a murderer of a good Afro American cop.
 His partner adorns the wardrobe of a woman and pushes a stroller with dolls supposedly representing and indicating their wish for children--a family.
 The home life of the gay couple attempts to imitate traditional heterosexual life.
 Though offbeat and offensive by today's political correct standards, Together Brothers is the first film of an era to show brothers loving brothers!

 Note: Except for Rag Tag, Woubi Cheri and Dakan, all films listed here are by gay men of African descent.
-The Bayard Rustin documentary was executive producerd by Afro American Sam Pollard.
+The Bayard Rustin documentary was executive produced by Afro American Sam Pollard.
 Some of these films have yet to be released on DVD.
 Others may never be released because of their black male on black male gay storyline.
 In the case of Looking for Langston distributed by Strand Releasing, DVD casing and the inclusion of a short film playing to prurient fetishistic interest marred the overall integrity of the film on the region 1 DVD.

 Wednesday, April 25, 2007